Sanjusr1/Amfoss-tasks./Task -02/README.md

       Here the role of ocr is that it is a software tool that converts different types of documents into editable and searchable data by recognizing the text eith in the images.
        pytesseract is a Python wrapper for the Tesseract OCR engine .
 (Optical Character Recognition), it makes Tesseract easily accessible in python projects without needing to handle command-line interactions.

- For these things to run we need to create an python vertual environment , i.e venv and add all the above mentioned required libraries .
+ For these things to run we need to create an python virtual environment , i.e venv and add all the above mentioned required libraries .

-  After setting up the python environment write a code in which it has to contain some functions for reading an image , preprossing an image and sepatare function for checking the arthmetic enquation then gives the output according to that .
+  After setting up the python environment write a code in which it has to contain some functions for reading an image , pre-prossing an image and sepatare function for checking the arithmetic enquation then gives the output according to that .

 #### MY REVIEW :
  This task was a bit new to me since this was my first time to write a code in which it takes the input directly from a png file .
+In this task as mentioned above I wrote a code in which it has to take input from a png file and give output .